mobxjs/mobx-state-tree/docs/compare/context-reducer-vs-mobx-state-tree.md

 ## Write Your Own Types for React Context/Reducer

 If you want to use React Context/Reducer with TypeScript, you'll need to specify your types from the ground up.
-Many teams might like this approach, but it does require you to take the time.
+Many teams might like this approach, but it does require you to take the time to do so.
 Here's one way you might type the context:

 ```tsx
 import React, { createContext, useContext, useReducer, ReactNode, Dispatch, JSX } from "react"